steren/datastore-cleaner/README.md

     Note: for initial job deployments, you must wait a few minutes before invoking.

+## Run as a script

+In addition to being available as a service, you can execute datastore-cleaner as a script (not listening for web requests)

+1. Build with `docker build -f run.Dockerfile -t datastore-cleaner .`
+1. Run with `docker run datastore-cleaner entity attribute days limit`, replacing `entity attribute days limit` with the parameters described below.

+## Parameters

+* `entity`: Name of the Datastore entity to cleanup, e.g. `Book`
+* `attribute`: Name of the entity attribute that contains the date to check on, e.g. `createdOn`
+* `days` (Optional, default: 365): number of days after which the data should be deleted
+* `limit` (Optional, default: 10): number of entities to delete each time the service is invoked.

 ## Cost

 Because Cloud Run bills only when a request is running and this microservice runs once a day for less than a second, the cost is basically 0.

-## Query parameters

-* `entity`: Name of the Datastore entity to cleanup
-* `attribute`: Name of the entity attribute that contains
-* `days` (Optional, default: 365): number of days after which the data should be deleted
-* `limit` (Optional, default: 10): number of entities to delete each time the service is invoked.